Dental Implants – Raleigh, NC

-Compared to other forms of tooth replacement, dental implants offer the most benefits.
+Compared to other forms of tooth replacement, dental implants in North Raleigh offer the most benefits.
 The surgical placement of the implant post makes it the only option that preserves your jawbone’s density.
 This helps to support any remaining natural teeth to allow them to stay firmly in place.
 As a result, you will improve your oral health to reduce your risk for future tooth decay, gum disease, and tooth loss.

 Overall, you benefit from a long-term solution that allows you to make a true investment in your oral health and quality of life.

 We take a team-based approach to placing dental implants, meaning we’ll refer you to a local expert to handle the surgical aspects of the procedure while we handle the placement of the final dental restoration.
 This gives you the benefit of having an expert’s touch during every step of the procedure, leading to reliably long-lasting results.
 Your implant journey won’t be exactly the same as another patient’s, but it will follow the same four basic steps outlined as follows.